drand/website/docs/operator/storage-backends.md

 # Storage Backends

-Drand supports multiple storage backends: BoltDB, PostgreSQL, in-memory storage, aka.
+drand supports multiple storage backends: BoltDB, PostgreSQL, in-memory storage, aka.
 MemDB.

-To launch Drand with a specific backend, you need to provide the `--db` flag.
+To launch drand with a specific backend, you need to provide the `--db` flag.

 The supported values are: `bolt` for BoltDB, `postgres` for PostgreSQL, `memdb` for the in-memory backend.

 ## BoltDB

-The BoltDB backend allows Drand to store beacon data under a local filesystem.
+The BoltDB backend allows drand to store beacon data under a local filesystem.

 The database can be found under the `<storage-path>/multibeacon/<beacon-id>/db/drand.db`.